jakala-na/next-contentful-starterkit/docs/data-fetching.md

 - Go to definition

 If you need the plugin/extension to extract queries/fragments from more places, make sure to look at [.graphqlrc.yml](/.graphqlrc.yml) rules, as those define what files get scanned for GraphQL queries and fragments.

+[!WARNING]
+Keep in mind that if you're using VSCode or Cursor and you have issues with "Unknown fragment" errors, you'll want to downgrade GraphQL Language Feature Support extension to version 0.9.3 until this [issue](https://github.com/graphql/graphiql/issues/3620) is resolved.

 **gql.tada support**